abstractguy/TSO_project/README.md

 For faster and simpler parallel handling of the whole ecosystem, the main entrypoint process loop runs with parallel programs excluding the manager loop: the main camera/inference loop, a PID controller for the X axis, a PID controller for the Y axis and the uARM control process.
 Camera input is optionally threaded in 4 ways (no threading, video get, video show and both).

 ## Accelerated inference using TensorRT and Numba, deployable on Nvidia Jetson platforms
-A platform featuring YOLOv4-608, Deep SORT + OSNet ReID, KLT optical flow tracking, camera motion compensation, a Kalman filter, data association (...), with instructions for training and evaluation and deployable inference on an Nvidia Jetson (Nano or AGX Xavier) using TensorRT and Numba.
+A platform featuring YOLOv4-608, KLT optical flow tracking, camera motion compensation, a Kalman filter, data association (...), with instructions for training and evaluation and deployable inference on an Nvidia Jetson (Nano or AGX Xavier) using TensorRT and Numba.

 ## Installation Instructions for Linux